The Front Page Club

 The Front Page Club was a late-night live music venue in Carlisle, Cumbria, founded by Bob Mungall and Martin Lawson in August 1984.
 It had previously been a traditional jazz club called Mick’s, named after the proprietor Mick Potts, band leader of the Gateway Jazz Band and a locally well-known pianist and trumpet player.

 Mungall and Lawson widened the musical brief of the club to include modern jazz artists such as Tommy Smith, Snake Davis, Tommy Chase, Xero Slingsby & The Works and Gary Boyle.
 Later they promoted blues, rock, reggae and country music acts, both in the club and in other larger Carlisle venues.
 Despite its limited capacity of only 132, The Front Page became well established on the circuit of northern live music venues and attracted artists from all over Britain and live music fans from a wide area of northern England and southern Scotland.

 Mungall left the club in 1986 to return to his former career as a ship’s officer.
 He died from a brain tumour in Fort Lauderdale, Florida, USA in 2010 aged 57.
-Lawson continued to run the club until Christmas 1988 when he returned to his career in television news.
+Peter Stuart continued to run the club and produce the 'Live at the Front Page' recordings until New Year's eve 1988.
 The club was sold to Stuart Murphy, but after a brief period of closure it reopened as Jackson’s, named after the new owner David Jackson.
 He revived The Front Page name and it continued as a music venue until final closure in 2004, a month short of the 20th anniversary of its opening.